nhn/tui.grid/packages/toast-ui.grid/docs/en/custom-event.md

 - `beforePageMove` : Before moving the page
 - `afterPageMove` : After moving the page
 - `scrollEnd` : When scrolling at the bottommost
+- `beforeChange`: Before one or more cells is changed
+- `afterChange`: After one or more cells is changed

 There are other events that can be used when using `DataSource`.